Black-star0/NLU_Assignment_2/README.md

 ## REPOSITORY

-This repository contains the notebook ```NLU_Project2.ipynb``` for the second assignment for the NLU course of 2020/2021.
+This repository contains the notebook ```NLU_Project_2.ipynb``` for the second assignment for the NLU course of 2020/2021.

+REPORT is inside the python project